yangobeil/language-identifier/README.md

 - training: copy of the notebook used on Google Colab to train the networks
 - analysis: using the trained networks to see which one is the best and compare their results
 - predict: make predictions using the models by taking input from the command line
+- app_v1 / app_v1_1: web app to use the model
+- app_v2: API to access using URLs
+- templates / static: html and css files for the web apps

 I also include most of the content that I used:
 - model_xxx: saved keras models (best of all epochs for each model)